 It's important to think through the rescue process proactively to make sure it is successful.
 Rescue plans may involve on-site rescue teams or they may rely on off-site rescue service providers.
 A thorough rescue plan includes:

 It's crucial that members of a rescue team practice simulated confined space rescues for each unique confined space at a facility.
-Rescue practices in simulated or actual spaces should be performed at least once every 12 months or more frequently if deemed necessary.
+As mentioned earlier, rescue drills should be conducted in simulated spaces or, if possible, in the specific confined spaces that will be entered in an emergency.
+Scheduled drills should also be conducted at least once every 12 months or more frequently if deemed necessary.

 Re-evaluate the plan whenever: